 The apps use OpenVPN, although setup instructions are also provided for L2TP/IPsec.
 The OpenVPN settings used are:

 Data channel: an AES-256-CBC cipher with HMAC SHA512 hash authentication.

 Control channel: an AES-256-GCM cipher with RSA-2048 TLS key encryption and SHA384 hash authentication.
 Perfect forward secrecy is provided by an ECDHE key exchange.

 This is a very secure setup.
-For more information about what this all means, means see our Ultimate Guide to VPN Encryption
+For more information about what this all means, please see our Ultimate Guide to VPN Encryption

 As already noted, we detected no IP leaks of any kind.
 Most of the servers Trust.Zone uses are bare metal, but it does also use some less secure VPS instances.
 Support was happy, however, to provide a list of which locations use VPS instances, should you wish to avoid them.